-At March 31, 2023, Hydro One had \$806 million in commercial paper borrowings outstanding, compared to \$1,374 million outstanding at December 31, 2022.
-The Company also has revolving bank credit facilities (Operating Credit Facilities) with a total available balance of \$2,300 million at March 31, 2023.
-In January 2022, Hydro One successfully amended its Operating Credit Facilities to incorporate environmental, social and governance (ESG) targets.
+At June 30, 2023, Hydro One had \$1,101 million in commercial paper borrowings outstanding, compared to \$1,374 million outstanding at December 31, 2022.
+The Company also has revolving bank credit facilities (Operating Credit Facilities) with a total available balance of \$2,300 million at June 30, 2023.
+In January 2022, Hydro One successfully amended its Operating Credit Facilities to incorporate environmental, social and governance targets.
 The facilities now include a pricing adjustment which can increase or decrease Hydro One's cost of funding based on its performance on certain Sustainability Performance Measures, which are related to Hydro One's sustainability goals.
-On January 12, 2023, Hydro One published a Sustainable Financing Framework (Framework), which allows the Company and its subsidiaries to issue sustainable financing instruments and allocate the net proceeds to investments in eligible green and social project categories.
-On June 1, 2022, the maturity date for the Operating Credit Facilities was extended from 2026 to 2027.
-No amounts were drawn on the Operating Credit Facilities at March 31, 2023 or December 31, 2022.
+On June 1, 2023, the maturity date for the Operating Credit Facilities was extended from 2027 to 2028.
+No amounts were drawn on the Operating Credit Facilities at June 30, 2023 or December 31, 2022.
 The Company may use the Operating Credit Facilities for working capital and general corporate purposes.
 The short-term liquidity under the commercial paper program, the Operating Credit Facilities, available cash on hand and anticipated levels of FFO3 are expected to be sufficient to fund the Company's operating requirements.

-At March 31, 2023, the Company had long-term debt outstanding in the principal amount of \$13,826 million, which included \$13,695 million of long-term debt issued by Hydro One and long-term debt in the principal amount of \$131 million issued by HOSSM.
+At June 30, 2023, the Company had long-term debt outstanding in the principal amount of \$13,695 million.
 The majority of long-term debt issued by Hydro One has been issued under its Medium Term Note (MTN) Program, as further described below.
-The Company's total long-term debt consists of notes and debentures that mature between 2023 and 2064, and at March 31, 2023, had a weighted-average term to maturity of approximately 14.7 years (December 31,2022 - 14.2 years) and a weighted-average coupon rate of 4.1% (December 31, 2022 - 3.9%).
+On January 12, 2023, Hydro One published a Sustainable Financing Framework, which allows the Company and its subsidiaries to issue sustainable financing instruments and allocate the net proceeds to investments in eligible green and social project categories.
+The Company's total long-term debt consists of notes and debentures that mature between 2024 and 2064, and at June 30, 2023, had a weighted-average term to maturity of approximately 14.6 years (December 31,2022 - 14.2 years) and a weighted-average coupon rate of 4.1% (December 31, 2022 - 3.9%).

 In June 2022, Hydro One filed a short form base shelf prospectus in connection with its MTN Program, which has a maximum authorized principal amount of notes issuable of \$4,000 million, and expires in July 2024.
-At March 31, 2023, \$2,200 million remained available for issuance under the MTN Program prospectus.
+At June 30, 2023, \$2,200 million remained available for issuance under the MTN Program prospectus.